Panjnad Barrage

 Irrigation Infrastructure

 The barrage supports a gross command area of 1.81 million acres and delivers irrigation supplies to a cultivated command area of 1.62 million acres.
-Beyond the barrage, the Chenab River is commonly referred to as the Panjnad River.
+The Chenab River beyond the barrage is commonly called the Panjnad River.

 Originally, the barrage had a designed discharge capacity of 0.45 million cusecs, which was later increased to 0.7 million cusecs.
 It serves a large region, with the barrage pond area extending into the Tehsil Alipur and the Tehsil Ahmedpur East.
 The road bridge across the barrage facilitates traffic moving between Punjab and Sindh.